Simplicial Flat Norm with Scale: Simplicial Deformation Theorem

 \subsubsection{Bounding the pushforwards of the current}

 We consider the $d$-current $T$, and employ the bounds on the Jacobian of retraction described above to the pushforwards of $T$ and its boundary $\boundary T$ on to the simplicial complex $K$.
 Our treatment of the pushforwards essentially follows the corresponding results of Krantz and Parks for the case of square grid \cite[Pages 218--219]{KrantzParks2008}.
-We denote by $\norm{T}$ the total variation measure of the current $T$. \begin{lemma} Suppose $K$ is a $p$-dimensional simplicial complex with $p = d+k$ for $k \geq 1$.
-Consider the stepwise retraction of the $d$-current $T\subset K$ (the $(d-1)$-current $\boundary T \subset K$) onto the $d$-skeleton of $K$ (respectively, the $(d-1)$-skeleton of $K$).
-Each step of the retraction on to the perimeter of an $\ell$-simplex $\sigma$ for $d < \ell \leq p$ (respectively, $d \leq \ell \leq p $) increases the mass of $T$ or $\boundary T$ by at most a factor of
+We denote by $\norm{T}$ the total variation measure of the current $T$, which is determined by the identity